Precise Statistical Analysis of Classification Accuracies for Adversarial Training: Proof sketch and mathematical challenges

-To be able to provide a precise characterization of the various tradeoffs we need to develop a precise understanding of the adversarial training objective and its optimal solution $\hth^{\eps} \in \arg\min_{\bth\in \reals^d }\mathcal{L}(\vct{\theta})$.
+and its optimal solution $\hth^{\eps} \in \arg\min_{\bth\in \reals^d }\mathcal{L}(\vct{\theta})$.
 Given the classification nature of the problem, as discussed earlier, we have to study this loss in the two different regimes of separable and non-separable as well as characterize the threshold of separability.
 In this section we wish to provide a brief overview of the steps of our proofs and some of the challenges.
 We focus our exposition on the non-separable case.
 While the details of the derivations for the separable case and the calculation of the separability threshold differ from the non-separable case the general steps are similar and therefore the steps below also provides a general road map for the proof of these results as well.
 Specifically, our proofs in the non-separable regime consists of the following steps:

 \textbf{Step I: Reformulation of the loss.}\\ The loss \eqref{temploss}, while significantly simplified due to the removal of the max function, is still rather complicated and precisely characterizing the behavior and the quality of its optimal solution is still challenging.
 In particular, the dependence on the random data matrix $\mtx{X}$ is still rather complex hindering statistical analysis even in an asymptotic setting.
 To bring the optimization problem into a form more amenable to precise asymptotic analysis we carry out a series of reformulations of the optimization problem.
 Combining these reformulation steps we arrive at the following equivalent Primal Optimization (PO) problem